saitoshi/CodingInterviewQuestions/notes/System Design - AI Focused/Module 1/Note.md

 2. A team wants to use an LLM to validate whether a tax ID passes a fixed checksum algorithm.
 What's the correct assessment?  <br/> No they should not use LLM as this is a deterministic problem.

 3. A team plans to add compliance and audit logging after their AI feature ships, once they know exactly what regulators will ask for.
 What does the four-responsibilities framework say about this plan?<br/>It will fail as system design was build without the governance in consideration.

+4. A team needs to classify support tickets into 20 fixed categories, using two years of labeled historical data, with a hard requirement for low latency and low cost per request.
+Per the course's decision framework, what's the right approach?<br/> A fine tuned classical ML model trained on the labeled data.

+5.